Financial Aid Checklist

 September/October

 • Fall semester tuition bill is due.
-Log into your My NPRC Student Portal to pay your tuition.
+Log into your My NPRC Student Portal to pay tuition.

 November

 • Spring semester bill notification arrives in your school student account.
-Share this with your intended authorized payor if they are helping to pay the bill and make them an authorized user through the Payment Center.
+Share this with your intended authorized payor if they are helping to pay the bill, and make them an authorized user through the Payment Center.
 Your financial aid will appear as a credit on the bill.

 • If you wish to decrease your Federal Direct Student Loan(s), please complete that step on your financial aid dashboard.